aws-samples/aws-service-catalog-reference-architectures/labs/end-to-end-it-lifecycle-management/resources/LAB-EXECUTION-1.md

     <br> This role has AWSServiceCatalogEndUserFullAccess policy associated with it.
 You will use this user for launching products from available catalog.
 ### Task 1.1- Provisioning EC2 from the EC2 console

-1. Log in using the Service Catalog end user in your AWS account.
+1. Log in using the `Service Catalog end user` in your AWS account.
 To do this, use the link provided in the CloudFormation `Outputs` from the *Lab Setup* section for the key `SwitchRoleSCEndUser`.
-2. From the AWS Management Console, click on `Services`, and select `EC2`
+2. We will now try to launch
-3. Click on the `Launch Instance` button, and then click on `Select` for any of the listed Amazon Machine Images (AMI).
+3. Click on the `Launch Instance` button, and then click on `Select` for **any of the listed Amazon Machine Images (AMI)**.
 4. Select the instance size of `t2.micro` and click `Review and Launch`.
 5. On the `Review Instance Launch` page, click `Launch`.
 6. For key pair, select `Proceed without a key pair` , and click `Launch Instances`.